ExpHP/thcrap-patches/patches/bullet_cap/README.md

 ## Configuration

 The limits can be configured by writing another thcrap patch to apply after this patch.
-In that patch, you can put the the following in `<patch>/global.js`:
+In that patch, you can put the the following in `<patch>/global.js` (or e.g. `<patch>/th11.v1.00a.js` to configure per-game):

 ```json
 {"codecaves": {